-long, grey with dark and light zigzagging lines or they may be clear winged moths that look somewhat like yellow and black wasps.
+Life Cycle: Pitch moth life cycles vary with species and can require 1 or 2 years to complete a generation.
+Adult moths are rarely observed and are difficult to differentiate from other members of the genus.
+They are about 3⁄4" long, grey with dark and light zigzagging lines (Figure 1: right lower corner).
 Eggs are laid in July through August and hatch in late summer.
 Emerging larvae seek overwintering sites under bark scales.
 Larvae generally become active from mid- to late-April and begin tunneling under the bark.
-Fullgrown larvae are between /4" and 1" long, off white or pinkish in color and can be found under the mass of pitch (Figure 2).
+Full-grown larvae are between 3⁄4" and 1" long, off white or pinkish in color and can be found under the mass of pitch (Figure 2).

-Control: The best way to prevent or reduce pitch mass borer attacks on susceptible trees, is to keep them healthy and vigorous.
+Control: The best defense to prevent or reduce pitch mass borer attacks is to maintain healthy, vigorous susceptible trees.
 The principle stress factor is usually water related.
 Trees, should receive a deep watering (2 - 4 inches of water) once every 3 - 6 weeks, depending upon soil composition and its ability to retain water.
 Most of the water should be applied at the trees drip line, near the edge of the branches, with watering extending a few feet past the drip line.
 The top 18 inches of soil should remain moist, but not soaked.
 Over-watering trees can be just as damaging as under-watering.
 If water continually accumulates around the tree or the area is always muddy, then the tree has been overwatered.
 Trees under stress often require 2 to 3 years to recover from stress-induced events.